 Are you into coloring?
 I've completely jumped on the coloring trend and have a ton of adult coloring posts over at DIY Candy (including instructional and recommendations for books and pencils!).

+My most recent project with coloring pages is a name plaque.
 I've also shown you 10 ways to use adult coloring pages on this blog – and as you've probably gleaned, Mod Podge is a fabulous compliment to adult coloring.
 You can actually pull those pages out of the book when you're done and do something with them!

 This month for my Michaels Makers challenge, we were tasked with making gifts that mom with love.
 Mother's Day is right around the corner, and there's nothing that mom loves better than something YOU made.